NeelGhoshal/ItemPriceWebsite/README.md

 # ItemPriceWebsite
-An Item Display website, for CRUD applications using Nodejs
+A basic Item Display website, for CRUD applications using Nodejs